tangentstorm/tangentswarm/README.md

 - `|` - Create a horizontal split (side by side)
 - `~` - Create a vertical split (one above the other)
 - `@` - Run a tmux command against this session (e.g., `@ next-window`)
-- `!` - Run command in a temporary window that closes when done (useful for one-off commands like setting status)
+- `!` - Run command directly outside of tmux (useful for one-off commands like setting status)

 Examples:
 ```yaml